AIgree

 positive ●●●○○ from: terms

-"For information on how to delete your account, sign into your account on our Service and follow the applicable account deletion process"
+"For information on how to delete your account, sign into your account on our Service and follow the applicable account deletion process or visit our Help Center."

 positive ●●○○○ from: privacy